RiverLikesMath/academic-starter-blog/content/home/under-title.md

 design:
   columns: ":w1"
 ---
-River Likes Math provides math, science, and programming to everyone for the past 15 years.
+River Likes Math provides math, science, and programming to everyone.
+River has 15 years of experience in tutoring and education and has succesfully helped thousands of students.
 New students are eligible for a free 30 minute consultation, and we provide discounts for group work, pod learning, or for booking multiple sessions in advance.

- [Contact me](about/#contact) to find out more!
+ [Contact us](about/#contact) to find out more!
 ---